microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 ```

 ## Create initial Key Example
-1. Setup Key -- if you don't have a dedicated provider, you can use "Microsoft Software Key Storage Provider"
+1. Setup Key -- Convenience method for creating a key.
+Key's may be created with other tools.
+If you don't have a dedicated provider, you can use "Microsoft Software Key Storage Provider".
 ```
 Add-IntuneKspKey "<ProviderName>" "<KeyName>"
 ```